BYU-Hydroinformatics/ggst/docs/source/api.rst

 It is also possible to request an authentication token directly from an administrator.
 We recommend using the sign up method as it is faster.

-**GGST API Google Colab Notebook**
+**GGST API Google Colaboratory Notebook**
 ----------------------------------
 We have provided an example of calling the GGST API using the Python coding language in a Google Colab Notebook.
+You can open the notebook at this link: https://colab.research.google.com/github/BYU-Hydroinformatics/ggst-notebooks/blob/main/ggst_api.ipynb.
+Be sure to make a copy of it in your own Google Drive.

-Run each cell of the notebook by hitting the play button on the left side and provide the necessary inputs by following the prompts.
+Run each cell of the notebook by hitting the play button on the left side of each cell and provide the necessary inputs by following the prompts.
 The notebook runs through all four of the API functions we described above.
-In order to run some of the functions in this notebook, the user will have to sign up for a Tethys account and obtain an authentication token (API key) as explained in the previous sections.
+To run some of the functions in this notebook, the user will have to sign up for a Tethys account and obtain an authentication token (API key) as explained in the previous sections.

 The code is divided into six sections designed to help the user understand how to call each of the four functions and how to plot and visualize them.

 + **Install Packages and Select your Tethys Portal**:
       In this section, dependencies and other python packages are installed and set up for the processing of the shapefile and rendering of the graph in latter cells.
       The dropdown menu lists all the available portals.
 A portal is a web hosting platform that executes the commands and returns the results as requested by the user.
-For this API, three portals are available: the tethys staging, tethys main and the tethys West Africa.
+For this API, three portals are available: the Tethys staging, Tethys main and the tethys West Africa.
 The first two are maintained by the Brigham Young University Hydroinformatics Laboratory and the last by the SERVIR program in West Africa.
-The tethys staging portal       is the testing ground for web applications developed by the BYU Hydroinformatics Laboratory before committing them to the two main portals.
+The Tethys staging portal is the testing ground for web applications developed by the BYU Hydroinformatics Laboratory before committing them to the two main portals.

 + **Function 1: getStorageOptions**
        This cell lists all the available options and how to properly declare them in the appropriate cell.